damianhakert/damianhakert.github.io/source/_posts/2015-07-01-Operating-as-GitLab-Inc.markdown

 author_twitter: haydnmackay
 ---

-As an organization, GitLab is fully distributecd where employees are free to work from wherever they feel most productive.
+As an organization, GitLab is fully distributed where employees are free to work from wherever they feel most productive.
 Likewise, our customers hail from all corners of the globe but mostly North America.
 So today we will begin operating as GitLab, Inc.